Computer vision is a field of artificial intelligence (AI) that enables computers and

 systems to derive meaningful information from digital images, videos, and other

-visual inputs and take actions or make recommendations based on that information.
+visual inputs, and to take actions or make recommendations based on that information.

 Computer vision works by first acquiring an image from a camera or other sensor.